On complete classes of valuated matroids: Introduction

 \section{Introduction}

-Valuated (generalized) matroids capture a quantitative version of the exchange axiom(s) for matroids.
-They were first introduced by Dress and Wenzel~\cite{DressWenzel:1992} as an abstraction of matroids representable over fields with non-archimedian valuations.
+Valuated (generalized) matroids capture a quantitative version of the exchange axiom(s) for matroids, first introduced by Dress and Wenzel~\cite{DressWenzel:1992}.
 Later, Murota~\cite{Murotabook} identified them as a fundamental concept in discrete convex analysis.
 They play important roles across different areas of mathematics and computer science, with several applications in algorithmic game theory.

-Valuated matroids and valuated generalized matroids can be defined in many equivalent ways: in tropical geometry~\cite[Theorem 4.1.3]{Frenk:2013}, via the interplay of price and demands in economics~\cite{Leme2017}, or with various exchange properties~\cite{murota2016discrete}.
+Valuated matroids and valuated generalized matroids can be defined in many equivalent ways: in tropical geometry~\cite[Theorem 4.1.3]{Frenk:2013}, via the interplay of price and demands in economics~\cite{Leme2017}, or with various exchange properties~\cite{Murotabook}.
 We follow~\cite{FujishigeHirai:2020,MurotaShioura:2018}, and say that a function $f \colon 2^V \to \Trop$ is a \emph{valuated generalized matroid} if two properties hold:

 For fixed $r \leq |V|$, those set functions $\binom{V}{r} \to \R\cup\{-\infty\}$ fulfilling~\eqref{eq:M-concave} are \emph{valuated matroids}.
 This means that each layer of a valuated generalized matroid is a valuated matroid.
 Conversely, one can represent all valuated generalized matroids by valuated matroids, see Appendix~\ref{sec:vgm-to-vm}.